rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	> With our root database created, let’s run the script that will create our federation and associated federated objects.

 1. In Object Explorer in SSMS, expand the Federations node of the new database.
-1. Right mouse click on the Expense_Federation.
+1. Right-click on the Expense_Federation.

 	![Azure SQL Database Connection](Images/azure-sql-database-connection.png?raw=true "Azure SQL Database Connection")